 May 7, 2021 | Karen Christensen of the Western Mass Rail Coalition and Chris Dempsey of Transportation for Mass. joined Adam Reilly of WGBH News Boston to discuss the future of passenger rail service in Massachusetts.
 Video: “The Future of Rail in Massachusetts” (12:40).

-You may contact the Coalition by sending an email to email@example.com
+The best way to contact the Coalition is to send an email to firstname.lastname@example.org

 WMRC logo file